Jonathan India Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.91 team ERA ranks 10th among all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA across all MLB pitching staffs (3.94).

 © 2023 Data Skrive.
 All rights reserved.